Extending the trapping theorem to provide local stability guarantees for quadratically nonlinear models: Reduced-order modeling

 for all $t$ such that the solution through $\bm x$ exists and $\phi(\bm x,0) = \bm x$. \end{defn} } {Note that the solution $x(t)$ with $x(0) = x_0$ by this notation is $\phi(x_0,t)$ or $\phi_t(x_0)$.
 We then give the definitions of terms that describe the stability of dynamical systems that will be discussed in this paper using these notations.} \begin{defn} The solutions of Eq.~\eqref{eq:general_dynamics} are \begin{enumerate} \item[$\bullet$] {bounded} if there exists a constant $\rho > 0$ that is independent of the initial time $0$, and for every $c \in (0, \rho)$, there is $\mu = \mu(c) > 0$ such that

-\item[$\bullet$] {globally bounded} if~\eqref{eq:boundedness} holds for arbitrarily large $\rho$. \item[$\bullet$] {If there exists some $\eta$ such that $\eta \geq \mu(c)$ for every $ c \in (0, \rho)$ in the definition above, we can define an upper bound stability region, i.e. a ball center at the origin with radius $\eta$, since meaning that there is an upper bound on how far trajectories can ever be from the origin. } \item[$\bullet$] {We will also use the term ``domain of boundedness'' to denote the set of all $x(0) = x_0$ such that the solutions $x(t)$ of a given dynamical system are bounded.} \end{enumerate} \end{defn} While local or global boundedness is very general, we will show that for the case of quadratically nonlinear systems, boundedness can be addressed by considering a more specialized class of stability via trapping regions. {We will use the Lyapunov function to help define the trapping region, so first we give the definition of the Lyapunov function. \begin{defn} Let $V: \mathbb R^n \rightarrow \mathbb R$ be a continuously differentiable function.
-Then we can define the derivative of $V(x)$ along trajectories with respect to time~\cite{glendinning1994stability,SWINNERTONDYER2001},
+\item[$\bullet$] {globally bounded} if~\eqref{eq:boundedness} holds for arbitrarily large $\rho$. \item[$\bullet$] {If there exists some $\eta$ such that $\eta \geq \mu(c)$ for every $ c \in (0, \rho)$ in the definition above, we can define an upper bound stability region, i.e. a ball center at the origin with radius $\eta$, since meaning that there is an upper bound on how far trajectories can ever be from the origin. } \item[$\bullet$] {We will also use the term ``domain of boundedness'' to denote the set of all $x(0) = x_0$ such that the solutions $x(t)$ of a given dynamical system are bounded.} \end{enumerate} \end{defn} While local or global boundedness is very general, we will show that for the case of quadratically nonlinear systems, boundedness can be addressed by considering a more specialized class of stability via trapping regions.
+We will use the Lyapunov function to help define the trapping region, so first we give the definition of the Lyapunov function.